 |Vector table||Interrupt vectors are relocated to the SRAM but protected by the uVisor.
 Access to them is made through specific APIs.|

 The boot process

-The uVisor is initialised right after device start-up and takes ownership of its most critical assets, like privileged peripherals, the vector table and memory management.
+The uVisor is initialized right after device startup and takes ownership of its most critical assets, such as privileged peripherals, the vector table and memory management.
 The boot process involves the following steps, in this order:

-- Several sanity checks are performed, to verify integrity of the memory structure as expected by the uVisor.
+- Several sanity checks verify integrity of the memory structure as expected by the uVisor.